dhutchis/lxcexp/README.md

 * To not use the cache when creating the base, add the -F option.
 Use -S to inject a public SSH key.
 * Change the lxcexp.conf file to change the number of pings before shutdown (180 as of writing).

-In the future, look into getting the names of the VE instances by doing an `ls /exp` instead of taking a command-line argument.
+In the future, provide safety in /exp directory by only usig the directories that begin with 've'.